Learning from our funding

 We ask for a simple progress report one month before you need the next annual instalment of your grant, and/or a final report at the end of the grant.
 After your final report, we will organise a conversation so that we can both feed back on what worked well, and what didn't, about our funding and its effect on your work.

-For most grants, your report should be based on the past year’s progress towards the (up to) three key outcomes you aimed to bring about, or make progress towards, over the term of the grant.
+For most grants, your report should be filled in online.
+You will be sent a personalised link to our reporting system two months before your report is due.
+The report should be based on the past year’s progress towards the (up to) three key outcomes you aimed to bring about, or make progress towards, over the term of the grant.
 For final reports, please also reflect on progress over the whole grant period.

 If your grant was made before 2013, you will not have agreed outcomes, so we ask that you base your report on the progress of the work that we funded over the past year, or the whole grant period, in the context of what you planned to achieve when you applied to us.
-Use the template below.
+Please use the reporting template below.

 Reporting - the theory